xinzhang/xz-react-omdb/README.md

 - Use styled-components to make it easier for component styling
 - Use dotenv to load settings to environment. ( API key is saved as CI varialbe so it won't be exposed in Repo)
 - Further to do
-  - can useContext hooks
+  - can useContext hooks (feature branch)
-  - or can add redux to show movie detail
+  - or can add redux to show movie detail (feature branch)
-  - add CI/CD to publish to AWS S3 and router53 to publish as CDN -
+  - add circle CI/CD to publish to AWS S3 (done) (feature branch) -